Digging is one of the most common ways dogs escape from the yard. It can be hard to keep dogs from digging, because comes so natural to dogs.

 Patching the fence is a short-term solution.
 If you would like to make your fence dog-proof there are other things you can do.

 Another way to stop your dog from escaping from your yard is to use an electronic or wireless fence.
-With this kind of fence, you can install a buried cable around your property (this can be done professionally or you can do it yourself).
+With this kind of fence, you can install a buried cable around your property.
 Your dog wears a collar with a receiver.
 The cable emits a frequency that will shock your dog if he gets too close to the fence.

 The main drawback is that they don’t keep any other animals (or people) out of your yard.
 However, you can always use them in conjunction with a traditional fence if you like.
 If you use a wireless system it is important to remember to replace the batteries on the collar as necessary.